IRS Tax Whistleblower Reward Program

 In 2012, the IRS awarded $104 million to a whistleblower in a breakthrough tax fraud case against Swiss Bank UBS.
 The Swiss Bank paid a hefty settlement of $780 million in fines, penalties, interest and restitution to settle allegations that it helped thousands of Americans hide billions of dollars in secret Swiss accounts thereby evading United States taxation.
 This case is often written about in several respects and is one of the prime examples about why to consult an IRS whistleblower lawyer first before blowing the whistle to structure the tip in a manner that won’t or minimizes the risk to the whistleblower and maximizes the upside.

 Consulting with an experienced IRS whistleblower attorney can be crucial as they can guide whistleblowers in navigating through the complex process of the IRS Whistleblower Program.
-An attorney can also ensure that the whistleblower’s rights and interests are protected and ultimately help achieve the best possible outcome.
+Our firm can guide you through the intricacies of the IRS Whistleblower Program and help you maximize your potential reward for reporting tax evasion.